jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy2.md

 #### v.24
 >And the Lord's servant must not quarrel; instead, he must be kind to everyone, able to teach, not resentful.

+#### v.25-26
+>Those who oppose him he must gently instruct, in the hope that God will grant them repentance leading them to a knowledge of the truth, <sup>26</sup>an that they will come to their sense and escape from the trap of the devil, who has taken them captive to do his will.